-Our work as the leading trade association for beer and pubs in Britain is delivering real value to the sector.
+Our work as the leading trade association for beer and pubs in Britain is delivering real value.

 2013 – First Duty Cut for 40 years – turned an expected 5.2% increase into a 2% decrease.
 Saved the industry in excess of £200 million per year going forward

 2014 – Second and unprecedented duty cut, never before had there been two duty cuts in consecutive years.
 Expecting a 2.8% increase and achieved a 2% decrease, which saved £150 million per annum.

 2015 – A ‘hat trick’; third duty cut in March 2015.
 Cumulative savings for three cuts in excess of £600 million, which equates to £23 per barrel per annum less than before the escalator was abolished.
 Set against member subscriptions, this represented a phenomenal return on investment.
 Analysis of 2014 figures showed the first growth in beer sales for a decade.